cipherstash/encrypt-query-language/README.md

 All the data returned from the database is fully decrypted and an audit trail is generated.

-## EQL functions for encrypted data
+## Querying data with EQL

-EQL provides specialized functions to interact with encrypted data.
+EQL provides specialized functions to interact with encrypted data to support operations like equality checks, range queries, and unique constraints.
-These Functions expect an encrypted domain type (which is effectively just JSONB).

 ### `cs_match_v1(val JSONB)`